meison-lee/Go_Playground/HttpProxy/LEARNING.md

+# HTTP Proxy Server Learning Project

+## Project Overview
-To practice concurrency in Go, ChatGPT told me that I can try to build a Http Proxy Server, the proxy will handle the requests from client and distributes them to backend server, goroutine will handle each requests and I can learn about concurrency, lock and knowledge about Nginx.
+To practice concurrency in Go, I'm building an HTTP Proxy Server.
+The proxy will handle requests from clients and distribute them to backend servers.
+Using goroutines to handle each request, I'll learn about:
+- Concurrency
+- Locks
+- Nginx-like concepts

-Version 1 feature:
+## Version 1 Features

+### 1. Docker Setup
-1. Using docker-compose to build-up two backend server on :8081, :8082.
-With the CompileDaemon, I can rebuild the container as soon as I updated the code.
+- Using docker-compose to build two backend servers on ports 8081 and 8082
-2. The proxy can record the requests and errors, you can monitor them in /metrics or /requests
+- Implemented CompileDaemon for automatic container rebuilds on code updates

+### 2. Monitoring
+- Request and error recording capabilities
+- Monitoring endpoints:
+  - `/metrics`
+  - `/requests`

+### 3. Routing System
-3. Each prefix has its own routePool contain backends ready to serve the request, I also save an index to implement RoundRobin roughly(I haven't implement situation when the backend server is downed or auto-scaled...)
+- Each prefix has its own routePool containing backends
-4. It should use read, write mutex to improve the efficiency.
-5. It should read the config file from user, instead of hard-coding backends.
+- Implemented basic RoundRobin load balancing
+- **Limitations**:
+  - No handling for downed servers
+  - No auto-scaling support

+### 4. Performance
+- Implementation of read/write mutexes for improved efficiency

+### 5. Error Handling
+- Comprehensive error handling system

+### 6. Configuration
+- User-configurable backend settings via config file
+- No hard-coded backends

+### 7. Testing
+- Implementation of test suite